zahlabut/LogTool/LogTool_Python3/README.md

 **2) Download all logs from Overcloud nodes**

 Logs from all Overcloud nodes will be compressed and downloaded to local directory on your Undercloud host.
+This mode is also applies you to upload logs to remote RedHat's WEB server, so you can share the lnnk latter on while filing BZ for example.

 **3) "Grep" some string for all Overcloud logs**